This site requires a more recent version of Adobe Flash Player to function properly.

 Market size of Agricultural and Nutrition business

-Agriculture was one of the top performing segments of the company delivering sales growth of around $9 billion in 2011.
+Agriculture was one of the top performing segments of the company delivering sales of over $10.5 billion in 2012.
 The company did well in both seed and crop protection businesses and looks poised to take advantage of the macro trend of increasing global food consumption.
 Over the next decade, approximately one billion people are expected to be added in the middle class leading to growth in area harvested by 11% and global crop consumption by 22%.
-DuPont's product launches in this field (Drought optimum seeds, insect protection offering evolution) coupled with technology innovations (Advanced Supply Chain, Breeding and Pipeline) should help it capture a large share of this emerging market
+DuPont's product launches in this field (Drought optimum seeds, insect protection offering evolution) coupled with technology innovations (Advanced Supply Chain, Breeding and Pipeline) should help it capture a large share of this emerging market.

 Higher margins and market share for agriculture and nutrition

-EBITDA margins for the agriculture and nutrition based products are expected to reach 18% by the end of our forecast period.
-Market share for the division has also been consistently and stood at about 10.2% in 2011.
-It is expected to reach around 11% by the end of our forecast period.
-Growth in both margins and market share is primarily attributable to the success of Pioneer - DuPont's flagship seed brand, which contributes nearly 17% of total consolidated net sales for DuPont (FY 2010).
+EBITDA margins for the agriculture and nutrition based products are expected to reach 21% by the end of our forecast period.
+Market share for the division has also been consistently and stood at about 20% in 2012.
+It is expected to reach around 21% by the end of our forecast period.
+Growth in both margins and market share is primarily attributable to the success of Pioneer - DuPont's flagship seed brand.
 Pioneer also continues to deliver innovative products to the seed market, such as the Optimum AcreMax 1.
 Increased consolidation in the seed industry is expected to increase gross margins as economies of scale are achieved.

 Protracted global slowdown could stall DuPont's growth in the near term